-In our judgment, deliberate urgency and resolute commitment by FHFA management to resolve these collective deficiencies, and to implement the recommendations in this report and its two companion reports, is required.
+In our judgment, deliberate urgency and resolute commitment by FHFA management to resolve these collective deficiencies, and to implement the recommendations in this report and its two companion reports, is required.20

-&lt;sup>20 OIG, FHFA's Supervisory Planning Process for the Enterprises: Roughly Half of FHFA's 2014 and 2015 High-Priority Planned Targeted Examinations Did Not Trace to Risk Assessments and Most High-Priority Planned Examinations Were Not Completed (Sept.
-30, 2016) (AUD-2016-005), and OIG, FHFA's Targeted Examinations of Freddie Mac: Just Over Half of the Targeted Examinations Planned for 2012 through 2015 Were Completed (Sept.
-30, 2016) (AUD-2016-007).
+20 OIG, FHFA's Supervisory Planning Process for the Enterprises: Roughly Half of FHFA's 2014 and 2015 High-Priority Planned Targeted Examinations Did Not Trace to Risk Assessments, and Most High-Priority Planned Examinations Were Not Completed (Sept.
+30, 2016) (AUD-2016-005), and OIG, FHFA's Targeted Examinations of Fannie Mae: Less than Half of the Targeted Examinations Planned for 2012 through 2015 Were Completed and No Examinations Planned for 2015 Were Completed Before the Report of Examination Issued (Sept.
+30, 2016) (AUD-2016-006).